tomaszkot/simple-ioc/README.md

 # simple-ioc

-The simplest possible IOC in cpp.
+The simplest possible IoC in cpp.

 Usage:
   ```